 The film is bright and colourful and immerses pupils in the story through a clear, friendly narrative.

 This clip is from the series Religions of the World.

 This could be used to retell the story of the Monkey King in groups, using mine or dance.

 Pupils could discuss times when they have shown kindness to other living things and create a collage of pictures of living things cut from magazines with the title "be kind to living things".

 They could make bird feeders to put out in the playground.

-This short film will be relevant for teaching KS1 religious studies in England and Northern Ireland, Foundation Phase in Wales and Early and 1st Level Religious and Moral Education in Scotland.
+This short film will be relevant for teaching KS1 religious education in England and Northern Ireland, Foundation Phase in Wales, and Early and 1st Level Religious and Moral Education in Scotland.